tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

 ````
 That's it!

 I will be adding more options to customize the map later.
-If you want to change the appearance now, you need to edit the mapOptions section of the basegooglemaps.js file.
+If you want to change the appearance now, you need to edit the mapOptions section of the basegooglemaps.js file and the basegooglemaps.css file.